Meet the 2018 Brilliance Awards Judges

 I love living and working amongst the collision of words, images and design.
 My career has spanned time in the corporate communications world, establishing my own communication and marketing business and independent schools.
 The later is my favorite.
 For the past 11 years, I have been the Director of Marketing and Communications at North Shore Country Day School in Winnetka and it is the best job I have ever had.
 Working with great people, inspired by teachers and students, having the freedom to be bold and pushing the independent school marketing rules makes coming to work fun and rewarding.

-Emily Cretella is a content marketing strategist and copywriter who helps schools tell stronger stories, attract dream families and grow their influence.
-As owner of Cursive Content Marketing, Emily provides consulting, strategy, copywriting and workshops to independent schools and higher education.
-She is a regular Blackbaud K12 contributor and a frequent presenter at education industry conferences.
-Prior to founding Cursive, Emily was the director of strategy at a Connecticut marketing agency, where she managed the execution of large-scale traditional and online marketing campaigns for clients ranging from schools and nonprofits to Fortune 500s.
-Read her stories and access her free resources for school marketers at cursivecontent.com.
+Emily Cretella is a strategic storyteller, content marketer and school marketer’s best business friend.
+The owner of Cursive Content, Emily helps school marketers tell powerful stories that attract dream families, increase inquiries and enrollment, strengthen communities, and grow school influence.
+Prior to founding Cursive in 2012, Emily was the director of strategy at a Connecticut marketing agency, where she managed the execution of large-scale traditional and online marketing campaigns for clients ranging from schools and nonprofits to Fortune 500s.
+She now works solely with independent and private schools, colleges and universities.
+Tell her YOUR school story at cursivecontent.com.

 Adrienne DiGiovine is an independent designer who specializes in design strategy, branding, publication design, and web design.
 She is, and enjoys being, a design partner, educator, and problem-solver.
 Adrienne's clients are independent schools, other nonprofit organizations, and small businesses.
 By working with a network of professional partners—writers, photographers, developers, and marketing strategists—she is able to offer broad expertise on projects large and small.
 She has produced award-winning publications for independent schools, including viewbooks and magazines.
 Adrienne lives in Bucks County, PA, with husband Jim, sons Cal and Ethan, and dog Scout.
 She is an accomplished yoga practitioner and cyclist.